isabella232/advertising-cloud.en/help/dsp/campaign-management/packages/package-duplicate.md

 * (For duplicated packages within the original campaigns) Optionally duplicate the original ads and placement-level event pixels
 * Modify the flight dates of the new package

+See "[What's Not Duplicated](#package-not-duplicated)" for a list of placement settings that aren't duplicated.

 1. In the main menu, click **Campaigns**.
 1. Click the name of the campaign to open the Packages view.
 1. Next to the package name, click  **... > Duplicate**.